 Following is a graphical presentation of a consumer persona:

-One of the important things you will have to think out to develop an effective content map is a content funnel.
-With a well-planned digital marketing funnel, you can easily send the right information and insights to your target audience at the right time.
+One of the important things you will have to think out is to develop an effective content marketing funnel.
+It helps you assess how customers convert.
+This knowledge will help you easily send the right information and insights to your target audience at the right time.

 There are generally three categories of the content funnel as mentioned below: